atchekho/harmpi/exercises.md

 	Set `WHICHPROBLEM` to `TORUS_PROBLEM` in [decs.h](decs.h).
 Note: a good total resolution is 256x256x1.
 It will take some time for the problem to complete depending on the number of cores used.

 	* Check by how many cells the MRI wavelength is resolved in the initial conditions.
 Good resolution is $\gtrsim15$ cells per wavelength, but you could sometimes also get away with $\gtrsim 5{-}10$.
+Hint: a call to `Qmri(dir=2)` returns the number of cells per wavelength of the fastest growing MRI mode in the $\theta$-direction.
     * Make a movie of the simulation: logarithm of density shown with color contours overlaid with magnetic field lines.
 Feel free to ask for guidance on how to make the movie.